autotyed/autotyed/README.md

 - macOS startup scripts for several applications that lack their own.
 - Minimal installation scripts for macOS.
   - Run `make install` to automatically install most of the dependencies on a mac server.
-  - You should read through the script and understand what it does before running it.
+  - You should read the scripts and understand what they do before running `make install`.
 - A [wiki](../../wiki) where installation instructions will be refined.

 **Pull requests for Linux and/or Docker are welcomed!** I run all this stuff on